Higher limits over the fusion orbit category: Dwyer spaces for homology decompositions

+The geometric realization $|\cN (\bC) |$ of the simplicial set $\cN (\bC)$ is called the geometric realization of the category $\bC$, and it is denoted by $|\bC|$.
+When $\bC$ is a $G$-category, then the geometric realization $|\bC|$ has a $G$-CW-complex structure.
 For every subgroup $H \leq G$, let $\bC^H$ denote the subcategory of $\bC$ whose objects and morphisms are the objects and morphisms of $\bC$ that are fixed under the $H$-action.
-We have Note that the orbit space $|\bC|/G$ is the topological realization of the simplicial set $\cN (\bC)/G$.
+We have The orbit space $|\bC|/G$ is homeomorphic to the topological realization of the simplicial set $\cN (\bC)/G$.

 A functor $F: \bC \to \bD$ between two $G$-categories is called a \emph{$G$-functor} if for every $g\in G$, $(i)$ $F(gx)=gF(x)$ for every $x\in \Ob ( \bC)$, and $(ii)$ $F(g\alpha)=gF(\alpha)$ for every morphism $\alpha $ in $\bC$.
 If $F: \bC \to \bD$ is a $G$-functor, then the induced map on the realizations $|F|: |\bC| \to |\bD|$ is a $G$-map.
 A natural transformation $\mu: F \to F'$ between two $G$-functors $F, F': \bC\to \bD$ is called a \emph{natural $G$-transformation} if $\mu _{gx} : F(gx) \to F'(gx) $ is equal to $g\mu_x : gF(x) \to g F'(x)$ for every $g\in G$ and $x\in \Ob (\bC)$.
 If $\mu: F \to F'$ is a natural $G$-transformation, then the realizations $|F|, |F'| : |\bC|\to |\bD|$ are $G$-homotopic.
 These give the following: